-We don’t currently have an ESOL Hub in Bolton or Wigan.
+We don’t currently have an ESOL Hub in Wigan.
 Residents from those areas can be referred to an assessment if they are happy to study online or outside their local area where we might be able to offer them a course.

 Please note that it may not be always possible for your customer to join an ESOL course straight away and they may need to wait for a place on a suitable course.